 In 2015 we were again approached by the FM Company to assess the current state of the film which had now been in place for over the ten year warranty period.
 The site had been acquired by a different petro-chemical company Essar but all the safety and blast mitigation considerations still applied.

 The first process we carried out was a series of peel tests to determine the current effectiveness of the film should it be called upon to serve its purpose.
 Peel tests determine whether the film has become brittle and whether the adhesive system is still sufficient.
 This is a scientific measurable test where the film is cut into a narrow strip on the window and then has a series of weights attached to it.
 The length of time it takes for the weighted strip of film to travel down the window determines the condition of the installation.
-For detailed information on how this test is carried out please click here.
+Download the Peel Test information pdf

 Once the peel tests were completed it was clear that the film had served its effective life span and would need replacing.
 In January of this year we set about a major window film replacement project involving the painstaking removal of the existing blast mitigation film and replacing it with a mixture of 200 micron safety film and 200 micron combination solar safety film manufactured by Solar Gard Saint Gobain.
 The combination film acts as a dual purpose product providing blast protection combined with heat and glare reduction in the office areas.